python-effect/effect/screed.md

       result = resolve(request)
       assert result is ['bill', 'sue']

 Can we avoid mocking?
-It would be lovely if our unit tests could be as purely functional as our implementation.
 Not to mention avoiding the other problems with mocking that crop up, especially when testing more complex methods.